Divuzki/network-simulation/README.md

 # Network Visualization Application

 This application provides a real-time network visualization tool that scans for devices on your local network and visualizes them in an interactive graph.
-It also supports user-to-user connections with different connection types (P2P, LAN, WAN).
+It also supports device-to-device connections with different connection types (P2P, LAN, WAN).

 ## Features

 - Real-time network scanning to detect connected devices
 - Interactive network graph visualization using Vis.js
-- User-to-user connection functionality
+- Device-to-device connection functionality
 - Educational content about networking concepts
 - Dark/light mode toggle
 - Responsive design for all device sizes